 The Associate of Arts in Vocal Performance is a professional degree designed for students wishing to pursue a career in the music industry.
-Graduates of this program are qualified musicians who are ready to compete as leaders in the competitive and ever-changing landscape of the music industry.
+Graduates of

 Program Learning Outcomes reflect the mission of the academic programs of the institution and address the acquisition of performance proficiency, specific professional knowledge and academic merit.